 Preserved lemons are a staple in many cuisines worldwide, from Moroccan tagines to Indian chutneys.
 These small citrus fruits pack a powerful flavor punch that can elevate any dish, adding a tangy and salty kick.
 I'm excited to share a step-by-step guide to making your own preserved lemons at home.

-I learned to make these from my partner Max who grew up in part eating food Moroccan, Turkish and other foods from the Middle East.
-I was intrigued by the jars of lemons in the back of his fridge and then months later when he made me a tagine for the first time...I was hooked!
+I learned to make these from someone who grew up eating Moroccan Turkish dishes.
+I was intrigued by the jars of lemons in the back of their fridge, and then months later, when he made me a tagine for the first time...I was hooked!

 What are Preserved Lemons?